PhilNel/knowledge-boardgame-assistant/games/nemesis/events/event-cards.md

 # Event Cards

-Category: Game Flow - Event Cards
+Category: Events - Event Cards
 Related Systems: Intruders, Movement, Combat, Doors

 Events in Nemesis are a crucial element of the game's flow, driving Intruder actions and creating dynamic, often dangerous, situations on the ship.
 They are resolved during the Event Phase of each game turn.